-Future Changes In Benefits And Premiums
+Future Changes In Benefits And Cost-sharing

 If your employer changes any regular health plan benefits during your continuation period, your coverage will also be changed in the same manner.
-Your required monthly premiums may also change during your continuation period in the manner allowed by law.
+Your required monthly cost-sharing may also change during your continuation period in the manner allowed by law.
 You will be notified of any changes in benefits and/or rates during your continuation period.

-Note: Premiums may change only once in the determination year of the plan (once every 12 months).
+Note: Cost-sharing may change only once in the determination year of the plan (once every 12 months).